lpereira1/Powershell-Add-DTCCluster/README.md

 Add a Distributed Transaction Coordinator using powershell

 ## SYNOPSIS
-   This function will activate DTC based on the provided paramters
+   This script will activate DTC based on the provided paramters

 ## DESCRIPTION
     Add-DTCCluster is a function that intakes all the inputs required to build a